NSW Oysters

 You will meet businesses like Ocean2Earth, who are taking fisheries, aquaculture and forestry waste to make a high value fertiliser product for local famers and Bega Cheese who have evolved an Environmental Management Systems approach into a factory and farm circularity program.
 More information on the BCV program here and the National Circularity Centre (under construction in Bega) here.

-Option 3: Wapengo Lake farm tour hosted by Michael Jay
+Option 3: Wapengo Lake farm tour with Mike Jay & Rod Rutter (capacity ~16)

-Option 4: Merimbula Lake farm tour hosted by James Wheeler
+Option 4: Merimbula Lake farm tour with Wheelers Oysters (capacity ~28)

-Option 5: Pambula Lake farm tour hosted by Greg Carton
+Option 5: Pambula Lake farm tour with Broadwater Oysters (capacity ~20)

 Navigate expeditions website

-8 AM Start at Broadwater & finish at Pambula River Mouth 11AM-12PM depending on tide / wind / paddle power.
+Time TBC - but approx. 8 am start at Broadwater & finish at Pambula River Mouth 11am-12pm depending on tide / wind / paddle power.

 Picture